 Caveats:

-- If a JIRA ticket exists for a subset of fixes or vulns you are trying to ticket, you can create that ticket, however it will only include the data from the selection that has not yet been ticketed.
+- If a JIRA ticket exists for a subset of fixes or vulnerabilities you are trying to ticket, you can create that ticket, however it will only include the data from the selection that has not yet been ticketed.

 - The Subject Line for each ticket has a maximum of 255 characters.
 When ticketing multiple Vulnerabilities this might look like: